 When an Assault Charge is followed by a Personal Injury Claim against You

 Whether or not you were convicted of the assault charge, the alleged victim has the right to file a civil action against you for the damages.
 If your assault case went to trial, your accuser and their attorney may have been waiting to see the outcome before proceeding with a lawsuit.
 Even if you were found innocent, that does not preclude them from seeking relief from their damages if they have not yet done so.
-To protect yourself and your family, you can turn to a skilled criminal lawyer, like a criminal lawyer in Civic Center San Francisco, CA, for guidance in this matter.
+To protect yourself and your family, you can turn to a skilled criminal lawyer for guidance in this matter.
 If they do not handle civil defense cases, they can recommend another attorney who can provide you with the legal expertise that you need.
 Taking a proactive stand by reaching out to a criminal defense lawyer as soon as possible means that they are optimally positioned to assist you with your criminal as well as civil defense cases.

 How long does a personal injury lawsuit take?